by Richard Rex

 In between, Henry VIII turned the Church of England upside-down in his own anxiety to secure a male heir, and spent the rest of his reign in fear of foreign invasion or disloyalty at home.
 Edward VI and Mary batted religion to and fro like a shuttlecock, fearing Catholic conspiracies or Protestant plots.
 And Elizabeth lived much of her reign in fear of her Catholic cousin and rival, Mary Queen of Scots, and the rest of it dealing with Spanish threats and Irish insurgency.
 It was not for nothing that Shakespeare wrote, ‘Uneasy lies the head that wears a crown’.

-All images © Tempus
+2nd & 4th article images © Tempus

 Richard Rex is Director of Studies in History at Queens’ College, Cambridge.
 His book, The Tudors, is published by Tempus.